umd-fire-coml/2020-Image-Super-Resolution/model.md

 ## Implementation
 The following is a Keras implementation of the seven-layer ESPCN model:
 ```
+import tensorflow as tf
+from tensorflow import keras
+from tensorflow.keras import layers, Model

 # Upscale Factor
 r = 3
 # Color Channels